seekting/alubm/readme.txt

-this is a photo alubm andorid app develop.
+this is a photo alubm andorid app develop.aa